vladlu/Parser-PHP/README.md

+Forked to exclude /tests/src/ from autoload to work with automattic/jetpack-autoloader.

 <img src="https://api.whichbrowser.net/whichbrowser.svg" width="400">

 This is an extremely complicated and almost completely useless browser sniffing library.
 Useless because you shouldn't use browser sniffing.
 So stop right now and go read something about feature detecting instead.
 I'm serious.
 Go away.
 You'll thank me later.